mmontee/nrf52840_openWSN_sensor_node/README.md

 ---
 </br>
 </br>
-<h2>Guide to OpenWSN on XIAO-nrf52840</h2>
+<h2>Guide for OpenWSN on XIAO-nrf52840</h2>

 Luckily the work has been done through openWSN's nrf52840-DK implementation that can be found [here](https://github.com/openwsn-berkeley/openwsn-fw/tree/develop_FW-893). </br>

-The nrf52840-DK is used to provide a method for programming and debugging the XIAO-nrf5280 dev board.</br>
+In this project the [nrf52840-DK](https://www.nordicsemi.com/Products/Development-hardware/nRF52840-DK) is used to provide a method for programming and debugging the XIAO-nrf5280 dev board.</br>

 This guide will step through the processes of:
 * Configuring the existing work for a new set of pins